michels/portfolio/_posts/2018-06-01-entrepreneur.markdown

 ### Awards

 #### Top 100
-I was named as "Top 100 of german internet personalities" in 2012 by Wirtschaftswoche.
+I was named as "Top 100 of german internet personalities" by Wirtschaftswoche.

 #### Best Startup
 flinc was nominated as Best Startup at T3N Awards and Techcrunch "The Europas"